shine391-org/kiotviet/HUMANREADME.md

 - HTTPS

 ### Xdebug
-Xdebug is enabled in the container for coverage reporting.
+Xdebug is enabled in container for coverage reporting.

 ## Development Notes